Hakata Weather in August

 2. Pack a raincoat or an umbrella for potential showers.

-Seasonal Highlights for Hakata in August
+Travel Highlights of Hakata in August

 Hakata Summer Festival

-Every year, Hakata Summer Festival is usually held from early to middle August at JR Hakata Station Plaza, lasting for one or two weeks.
+Hakata Summer Festival is usually held from early to middle August at JR Hakata Station Plaza, lasting for one or two weeks.
 It provides a host of activities: Bon Odori (traditional Japanese dance), food stalls selling local tasty cuisines, mini games like shooting or goldfish catching and brilliant stage performances.
-If you plan to visit Hakata in this time of 2026, don’t miss such a wonderful feast!
+If you plan to visit Hakata in this time of 2026, don’t miss such a wonderful feast!Mitama Festival

-Gokoku Shrine hosts Mitama Festival yearly during Oben Festival, when more than 6,000 illuminated lanterns create dreamlike night scenery, along with yatai foods, taiko drum performances and funny games.
+Gokoku Shrine hosts Mitama Festival yearly during Oben Festival, when more than 6,000 illuminated lanterns create dreamlike night scenery, along with yatai foods, taiko drum performances and funny games.Travel Advice for Hakata in August

-2. This month may experience typhoons with strong winds and heavy rain, and in severe cases causing flight cancellation.
-Thus, check local weather forecast frequently in several days before your departure and keep a flexible travel schedule.
+1. August is the peak season in Hakata, so if you plan to go, early reservation is advised.2.
+This month, Hakata may experience typhoons with strong winds and heavy rain, and in severe cases causing flight cancellation.
+Thus, check local weather forecast frequently before your departure and keep a flexible travel schedule.